asilegrk/asilegrk/README.md

 ### I am a senior Computer Engineering student at Cukurova University and I always like to research and improve myself.

-#### 🌱 I’m currently learning Machine Learning, Deep Learning, Data Science and Computer Vision
+#### 🌱 I’m currently learning Data Science, Machine Learning, Deep Learning and Computer Vision